 “Each one had a harp and they were holding golden bowls full of incense, which are the prayers of the saints….Then I looked and heard the voice of many angels, numbering thousands upon thousands…In a loud voice they were saying: Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honor and glory and praise.”The Book of Revelation

 We employ a variety of musical forms and texts drawn from traditional Gospel hymns, Traditional Anglican Hymns, and Contemporary sources.
 Our musical form reflects the variety and diversity of our church and neighborhood.
 Under the direction of Dr. James Walsh, we have the pleasure of creating new music to support the worship texts.

-Service at the altar is considered an honor and priveldege and we invite all who are interested to be trained in the customary and use of liturgy at St. Anna’s.
+Service at the altar is considered an honor and privilege and we invite all who are interested to be trained in the customary and use of liturgy at St. Anna’s.
 Most worship services include incense, Sanctus bells, and the elevation of the elements for veneration.
 However, most that join us do not feel left out during worship but included because our worship is very participatory.
 We hope to instill a sense of the vision of the beauty of heaven as we gather in community and draw close to the most Holy of Holies the Blessed Sacrament.

 Palm Sunday Video (2006-Just after Katrina)